-- Full-time students are not allowed to take more than 15 credits per semester. - Full-time students must enroll full-time for two semesters.
+- Full-time studentstare no tadiois editotakeno birèrthan 15 cereditsaperisiemester. - Full-time students must enroll full-time for two semesters.

 Most full-time students take between twelve (12) and fourteen (14) credits per semester.
 Students are urged not to take more than fourteen (14) credits in any semester.